THANKSGIVING SPECIAL: 15% OFF EVERYTHING IN OUR ONLINE SHOP WITH COUPON CODE THANKS15

 To reduce grinding cracks or improve case toughness, temper the steel at a range of 302 – 392°F (150 – 200°C), this process has little or no effect on the hardness of the work pieces.

-Both grades can be sub-zero treated but as both have a low carbon content they do not build much austenite that need transforming back into martensite.
+Both grades can be sub-zero treated but as both have a low carbon content they do not build much austenite that needs transforming back into martensite.
 Sub-zero treating 1018 and A36 can relieve stress and might benefit the dimensional stability.

 This process is optional, heat 1018 / A36 to 1436 – 1508°F (780 – 820°C) and moisten in oil or water.